 Tamaricciu Beach

 Tamaricciu beach in Porto-Vecchio is located south and is an extension of Palombaggia.
 Less known than its neighbor, the pictures of this beach are renowned the world over thanks to its pine tree sitting in a narrow encroachment of the sea.
 The setting is idyllic.
 The shallow waters and fine sand attract thousands of tourists every day.
 Several restaurants and private beaches are available.
 You can reach the nearby beaches through trails along the coast.
-There is plenty of free and paid parking, but it can become difficult in the summer along the road.
 There are paddle boats and mattresses for rent, and nautical sports are popular here.
-Dogs are also allowed on this beach.

 Juan les Pins Main Beach

 Located along the Boulevard Charles Guillaumont, the main beach of Juan les Pins is a long stretch of fine sand lined with restaurants and bars, some of which serve excellent French cuisine.
-Most of the stretches of beach along this main drag are private, with an enclosure preventing non-paying visitors from entering the sand.
-However, for a day of relaxation on this wide and luxurious beach, it is worth paying a few euros for the price of renting a mattress and umbrella, which allows you to soak up the sun with thousands of other sun-worshippers.
-There are plenty of shops along the waterfront here, as well as a boardwalk which offers a nice view of the ocean as well as hundreds of sun-bronzed bodies.
+Gor a day of relaxation on this wide and luxurious beach, you can rent a beach chair and umbrella, which allows you to soak up the sun with thousands of other sun-worshippers.
+There are plenty of shops along the waterfront and boardwalk which offers a nice view of the ocean.

 Garden Beach